pca2/bootcamp/javascript_2.md

 ```

-Any properties added to a constructor's prototype will then be inherited down to its child objects:
+Any properties added to a constructor's prototype object will then be inherited down to its child objects:

 ```javascript
 Cat.prototype.hair_length = 'long';